RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## Key Information

 + **Course mode:** This section of MTH 201 is **synchronous online**, which means we will meet online (through Zoom) at regularly scheduled times.
 Please note **I do not plan on being on campus this semester**.
 + **Class meetings**: MTWR 2:00-2:50 online.
-Class sessions will be held on Zoom using the link https://gvsu-edu.zoom.us/j/94860437207?pwd=MzdYS3VoQUZkdWcxT3NKR0VCeEpxQT09 and passcode **342013**.
-You will need to sign in to Zoom to join the meetings.
+The link for our meetings is found on Blackboard in the *Syllabus and Calendar* area.
 + **Definition of a "week"**: For this class, a "week" runs from 12:01am Eastern time on Monday through 11:59pm Eastern time on the following Sunday.
 + **Professor contact:** Email at talbertr@gvsu.edu, or direct-message me on Campuswire.
 If you have a question that the entire class might answer, please post it to the Class Feed on Campuswire instead of in a private message.
-+ **Professor availability:** I check messages regularly between the hours of 7:00am and 5:00pm on weekdays, and once on Saturdays; if you contact me during those hours and your message needs a reply, you can expect to receive one within a few hours, often sooner. *Outside of those hours, particularly on weekends, I am offline and not checking messages.* Please plan accordingly as you schedule your work.
++ **Professor availability:** I check messages regularly between 7:00am and 5:00pm on weekdays, and once on Saturdays.
+If you contact me during those hours and your message needs a reply, you can expect to receive one within a few hours, often sooner. *Outside of those hours, particularly on weekends, I am typically offline and not checking messages.* Please plan accordingly as you schedule your work.
-+ **Drop-in hours**: XXXXX on Campuswire (via a Live Sesssion).
++ **Drop-in hours**: These will be held on Campuswire via the "Live Sesssion" feature. ).
 You do *not* need an appointment for drop-in hours.
 + **Textbook**: *Active Calculus* by Matt Boelkins (August 2020 version).
 This is available *free* online here: https://activecalculus.org/single/frontmatter.html  You can also download a PDF copy here: https://scholarworks.gvsu.edu/books/18/  You do not need a print copy, but if you want one, you can order it here: http://amzn.to/38HQdIo (Note this is the 2018 version.)
 + **Course materials**: All course files, the class calendar, class forms, and most graded assignments are housed on Blackboard (http://mybb.gvsu.edu).
 + **Course announcements and communication**: Course announcements, discussion, and other communication will be housed on **Campuswire** (link).
 You will also be able to opt in to a service called **Remind** which allows me to push reminders to you via text message.